 SEC.
-235. [19 U.S.C.
-2295] EMPLOYMENT SERVICES.
+235. (19 U.S.C.
+2295) EMPLOYMENT SERVICES.

-The Secretary shall make every reasonable effort to secure for adversely affected workers covered by a certification under subchapter A of this chapter counseling, testing, and placement services, and supportive and other services, provided for under any other Federal law, including the services provided through one-stop delivery systems described in section 134(c) of the Workforce Investment Act of 1998 (29 U.S.C.
-2864(c)).
+The Secretary shall make every reasonable effort to secure for adversely affected workers covered by a certification under subchapter A of this chapter counseling, testing, and placement services, and supportive and other services, provided for under any other Federal law, including the services provided through one-stop delivery systems described in [section 134(c) of the Workforce Innovation and Opportunity Act (29 U.S.C.
+3174(c))].
 The Secretary shall, whenever appropriate, procure such services through agreements with the States.

 SEC.
-236. [19 U.S.C.
-2296] TRAINING.
+236. (19 U.S.C.
+2296) TRAINING.

-(a)(1) If the Secretary determines that-

-- (A) there is no suitable employment (which may include technical and professional employment) available for an adversely affected worker, - (B) the worker would benefit from appropriate training, - (C) there is a reasonable expectation of employment following completion of such training, - (D) training approved by the Secretary is reasonably available to the worker from either governmental agencies or private sources (which may include area vocational education schools, as defined in section 195(2) of the Vocational Education Act of 1963, and employers)317 - (E) the worker is qualified to undertake and complete such training, and - (F) such training is suitable for the worker and available at a reasonable cost.

-the Secretary shall approve such training for the worker.
+- (a) Approval of training; limitation on expenditures; reasonable expectation of employment; payment of costs; approved training programs; non-duplication of payments from other sources; disapproval of certain programs; exhaustion of unemployment benefits; promulgation of regulations - (1) If the Secretary determines that- - (A) there is no suitable employment (which may include technical and professional employment) available for an adversely affected worker, - (B) the worker would benefit from appropriate training, - (C) there is a reasonable expectation of employment following completion of such training, - (D) training approved by the Secretary is reasonably available to the worker from either governmental agencies or private sources (which may include area vocational education schools, as defined in [the Carl D. Perkins Act of 2006 (20 USC 2302)], and employers), - (E) the worker is qualified to undertake and complete such training, and - (F) such training is suitable for the worker and available at a reasonable cost, the Secretary shall approve such training for the worker.
 Upon such approval, the worker shall be entitled to have payment of the costs of such training (subject to the limitations imposed by this section) paid on his behalf by the Secretary directly or through a voucher system.
-Insofar as possible, the Secretary shall provide or assure the provision of such training on the job, which shall include related education necessary for the acquisition of skills needed for a position within a particular occupation.

-- (2)(A) The total amount of payments that may be made under paragraph (1) for any fiscal year shall not exceed \$220,000,000. - (B) If, during any fiscal year, the Secretary estimates that the amount of funds necessary to pay the costs of training approved under this section will exceed the amount of the limitation imposed under subparagraph (A), the Secretary shall decide how the portion of such limitation that has not been expended at the time of such estimate is to be apportioned among the States for the remainder of such fiscal year. - (3) For purposes of applying paragraph (1)(C), a reasonable expectation of employment does not require that employment opportunities for a worker be available, or offered, immediately upon the completion of training approved under this paragraph (1).
+Insofar as possible, the Secretary shall provide or assure the provision of such training on the job, which shall include related education necessary for the acquisition of skills needed for a position within a particular occupation. - (2)(A) The total amount of payments that may be made under paragraph (1) for any fiscal year shall not exceed \$220,000,000. - (B) If, during any fiscal year, the Secretary estimates that the amount of funds necessary to pay the costs of training approved under this section will exceed the amount of the limitation imposed under subparagraph (A), the Secretary shall decide how the portion of such limitation that has not been expended at the time of such estimate is to be apportioned among the States for the remainder of such fiscal year. - (3) For purposes of applying paragraph (1)(C), a reasonable expectation of employment does not require that employment opportunities for a worker be available, or offered, immediately upon the completion of training approved under this paragraph (1). - (4)(A) If the costs of training an adversely affected worker are paid by the Secretary under paragraph (1), no other payment for such costs may be made under any other provision of Federal law.

-317 As in original; probably should insert a comma.
+UNOFFICIAL - FOR TECHNICAL ASSISTANCE PURPOSES ONLY Trade Act of 1974 - Reversion 2021